silvermine/dynamodb-table-sync/README.md

       * Also note that all tables (the master and all slaves) must have the same key schema since we create a key from the items returned by the master table and use that key to look up items on the slave table(s).
+   * `--starting-key`: A JSON string of the key to start the scan at.
+This allows you to restart a scan that had failed previously by supplying one of the previous keys that was logged.
+Example: `--starting-key '{"hashKey":"abc","rangeKey":"xyz"}'`
    * `--ignore` (or `--ignore-att`): An attribute that should be ignored when comparing an item from the master table and the corresponding item in the slave table.
       * As an example of where this might be used, if items are written to each of your